fbpx

 FREE Parking in the Warsaw Avenue Parking Deck directly behind the Forbes Center.
 Handicapped parking is on each floor next to the elevators.
 Exit the parking lot on the ground floor and follow signs to campus.
 Walk through the tunnel under South Main Street.
 Wilson Hall is the building at the top of the Quad with the clock tower.
 Alternatively, a free shuttle will run from the Warsaw Parking Deck to Wilson Hall starting one hour prior to the performance and returning immediately following.

 A limited number of additional handicapped parking spaces are available in Lot A behind Wilson Hall, accessible via Bluestone Drive.
-At the gate, press the call button and identify yourself as a Wilson Hall guest intent on parking in Lot A. All laws pertaining to proper use of disabled parking placards or license plates apply.
+All laws pertaining to proper use of disabled parking placards or license plates apply.

 Physical address for Warsaw Avenue Parking Deck: 157 Warsaw Ave, Harrisonburg, VA 22801